object-Object/mlogv32/README.md

 Addresses `0xf0000000` - `0xffffffff` are reserved for system purposes such as MMIO.

+### Machine Timers

+The `mtime` and `mtimecmp` registers are mapped to `0xf0000000` and `0xf0000008` respectively, and have a period of 1 ms. The timer registers are not accessible to privilege modes lower than M-mode.

 ### UART

 The processor includes four identical emulated UART 16550 peripherals based on [this datasheet](https://caro.su/msx/ocm_de1/16550.pdf).
 The UARTs support the following features: